scottgs/HPC-Cluster-Benchmarking/README.md

 ## Examples ##
 Since the documentation regarding PAPI usage is not great, I have compiled some *simple* standalone examples for getting introduced to PAPI.
 For lengthier uses and actual use in source code, check out the src folder.

-## Building (CLI) ##
-* Install the dependencies mentioned above using the shell scripts located in the tools folder.
-* Run the Makefiles for the respective algorithms you wish to benchmark with and then run the respective program(s).

-## Example Usage ##
 ```
 	#include "papi_wrapper.h"